How to Become a Police Officer in Las Vegas

 Las Vegas Police Officer RequirementsIn order to become a Las Vegas police officer, candidates must be a US citizen and at least 21 years old by the date of hire.
 Additionally, applicants must have 20/20 vision or 20/40 for those wearing lenses.

 When applying to become a Las Vegas cop, applicants will be submitted to a thorough background check and a polygraph test.
-Candidates who have been convicted of a felony crime or a registered Nevada offense, has had two DUI’s or has been found guilty of a domestic violence or domestic assault charge are automatically disqualified from police service.
+Candidates who have been convicted of a felony crime or a registered Nevada offense, have had two DUIs, or have been found guilty of a domestic violence or domestic assault charge are automatically disqualified from police service.
 Other individual circumstances will be judged on a case by case basis.
 Of course, all candidates that apply to the NVMPD will also be required to take a pre-employment drug test.

 Examinations Required for Las Vegas Police Recruits